nclslbrn/infrared-spectrum-reinterpretation/README.md

   </dd>
 </dl>
 ```
-If you ar familiar with [Pug](https://pugjs.org/api/getting-started.html) you can also link a new file with editing
+If you ar familiar with [Pug](https://pugjs.org/api/getting-started.html) and [Gulp](https://gulpjs.com) you can also link a new file with editing
-dev/views/index.pug and add an entry in the array named `moleculeDataFile` like below
+dev/views/index.pug and add an entry in the array named `moleculeDataFile` like below (you have to load every dependencies with `npm install --save-dev`)

 ```javascript

   var moleculeDataFile = [